OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 - **Incremental Processing**: Only downloads and processes new or modified notes
 - **Intelligent Synchronization**: Automatically determines when to perform complete synchronization from Planet
-- **Parallel Processing**: Uses partitioning to efficiently process large volumes
+- **Sequential Processing**: Efficient sequential processing optimized for incremental updates
+- **Connection Pooling**: Uses a single persistent connection pool to reduce database overhead
 - **Planet Integration**: Integrates with `processPlanetNotes.sh` when necessary

 ## Design Context